bigdata-i523/hid306/project/README.md

 	Steps

 	1. Install Jupytier Notebook (If not installed in the machine) 1.1. python -m pip install --upgrade pip
 	   1.2. python -m pip install jupyter

 	2. Install Anaconda (If not installed in the machine) 2.1.
 Dowload the installation file from the url: https://repo.continuum.io/archive/Anaconda2-5.0.1-Linux-x86_64.sh 2.2.
 Run the following command in the terminal - bash ~/Downloads/Anaconda2-5.0.1-Linux-x86_64.sh

-	3. The following packages need to be installed for the machine learning algorathim 3.1. pip install seaborn
+	3. The following packages need to be installed for the machine learning algorithms 3.1. pip install seaborn
 	   3.2. pip install tensorflow
 	   3.3. pip install xgboost